bitnami/charts/bitnami/kubernetes-event-exporter/README.md

-# kubernetes-event-exporter
+# Kubernetes Event Exporter

-[kubernetes-event-exporter](https://github.com/opsgenie/kubernetes-event-exporter) allows exporting the often missed Kubernetes events to various outputs so that they can be used for observability or alerting purposes.
+[Kubernetes Event Exporter](https://github.com/opsgenie/kubernetes-event-exporter) allows exporting the often missed Kubernetes events to various outputs so that they can be used for observability or alerting purposes.

 ## TL;DR